ypoler/MAP/README.md

 >Submitted in partial fulfillemnt of graduation requirments for the degree of M.Sc. in Statistics

->prepared under the supervision of rofessor Felix Abramovich
+>prepared under the supervision of Professor Felix Abramovich

 >January 2010